the1lab/1lab/src/Cat/Morphism.lagda.md

 -->

 Hom-sets between isomorphic objects are equivalent.
-Crucially, this allows us to use [univalence] to transport properties of hom-sets.
+Crucially, this allows us to use [[univalence]] to transport properties between hom-sets.

-[univalence]: 1Lab.Univalence.html

 ```agda
 iso→hom-equiv